 Fires after lightning are common, with flame temperatures reaching 1,100 °C, 650 °C at the soil surface, and 180 to 290 °C at a depth of 5 cm.
 Adenostoma sprouts more than 50% even during drought, often in 10 days after fire, forming 25 cm shoots in 30 days.
 All plants of Quercus agrifolia and Rhus laurina sprout.
 Adenostoma reaches greatest cover 22 to 40 years after a fire, and growth almost ceases after 60 years.
 Stand regeneration occurs after a new fire.
 About 50% of shrub species rejuvenate by sprouting, the others by seed.
 About 20 years after a fire, the stand is closed again.
 In the first few years after fire, severe soil erosion occurs on steep slopes.
-Aboveground phytomass reaches 50 t-ha-1, and belowground is probably twice that.
-Net aboveground production in a year is about 1 t-ha-1 in young stands and decreases with age.
+Aboveground phytomass reaches 50 t●ha-1, and belowground is probably twice that.
+Net aboveground production in a year is about 1 t●ha-1 ●a-1in young stands and decreases with age.
 The shrubs are normally photosynthetically active all year round.

 In the spring develops a very rich ephemeral vegetation.
 Some of these species germinate only after fire.
 Adenostoma dominates on southern slopes, whereas Quercus dumosa grows in the denser stands on northern slopes.

-The coastal strip of California immediately bordering the sea north of 36 degrees latitude is not part of the hardwood zone because the fog caused by the cold ocean current makes the summer season cool and moist, allowing the hygrophilous northern tree species to grow.
+The coastal strip of California immediately bordering the sea north of 36 degrees latitude is not part of the sclerophyllous zone because the fog caused by the cold ocean current (California current) makes the summer season cool and moist, allowing the hygrophilous northern tree species to grow.

-The chaparral, unlike the maquis, is a natural zonal vegetation that corresponds to the relatively low winter precipitation of 500 mm.
+The chaparral, unlike the macchie, is a natural zonal vegetation that corresponds to the relatively low winter precipitation of 500 mm.
 It is true that fires are also very frequent here; but these fires were a natural factor before human intervention.
-Accurate statistics from the "National Forest" administration have shown that fires caused by lightning are exceptionally common in the chaparral area, so that a constant fire watch is necessary during thunderstorms.
+Accurate statistics from the "National Forest Administration” have shown that fires caused by lightning are exceptionally common in the chaparral area, so that a constant fire watch is necessary during thunderstorms.
 It has been found that fires that recur about every twelve years do not change the chaparral because the shrubs keep striking out.
 If the fires stay out for a very long time, then species such as Prunus ilicifolia and Rhamnus crocea invade.
-If one fire is followed by another in two years, the seedlings of the shrub species that do not bolt after fire are killed, thus pushing back the woody plants.
+If one fire is followed by another in two years, the seedlings of the shrub species that do not sprout after fire are killed, thus pushing back these woody plants.

-The root systems of hardwood species penetrate very deeply into the soil, because its uppermost metre usually dries out completely in summer.
+The root systems of sclerophyllic species reach far down into the soil, because its uppermost soil layers usually dry out completely in summer.
 The maximum depths of the roots far into the crevices are 4 to 8.5 m (more detailed information with root system profiles can be found in Kummerow 1981).
 A certain water absorption is therefore possible in summer.
 This can be seen from the fact that after a fire in midsummer, the shrubs sprout very soon; after the loss of the transpiring surface, even a small amount of water absorption is sufficient to make the buds grow.
 The autumn rains do not have a direct effect.
 It takes over a month for the water to reach a depth of 1m.
 Meanwhile, the temperature drops so much that the shoots stop growing.
 The peak of development is April, when the temperature rises with a good water supply.
 The old evergreen leaves assimilate into the spring.
 They do not fall off until June, when the young ones become fully functional.
 Almost all species of the chaparral have a mycorrhiza.
 The Ceanothus species, however, form nodules that assimilate nitrogen.

 A very detailed vegetation monograph with much ecological information was published by Barbour & Major (1977).